Grass and weed killer poisoning

 Take the container with you to the hospital, if possible.

 Exposure to glyphosate is not as harmful as exposure to other phosphates.
 But contact with a very large amount of it can cause severe symptoms.
-Care will begin by contaminating the person while starting other treatments.
+The person will be decontaminated while starting other treatments.

 The provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
 The person may receive: